sahanddddd/Risk-Ranking-Assessment-Results/README.md

 - Plotting the results: The code generates two plots using ggplot2 - one with error bars and one without.
 These plots display the relationships between outbreak impact (C), risk trajectory and epidemic potential (A and B), and preparedness (D).

 <b>Potential Applications:</b>

--Prioritizing resources: Risk ranking allows public health authorities to prioritize resources and interventions for diseases with higher risk and impact.
+- Prioritizing resources: Risk ranking allows public health authorities to prioritize resources and interventions for diseases with higher risk and impact.

 - Identifying vulnerable areas: Risk ranking can highlight areas where preparedness and countermeasures are lacking, enabling targeted improvements in those areas.